Configure Ticket Intake and Workflow States

 - have the managed intake label, usually

-mergeloom - have a repo routing label such as
+mergeloom - have a repository routing label such as

-repo-serverif more than one work repo is enabled - be assigned to a MergeLoom workspace user
+repo-serverif more than one work repository is enabled - be assigned to a MergeLoom workspace user

-If intake is denied, MergeLoom should leave the issue in place, post a denial comment, and show the denial in Worker Runs.
+If intake is denied, MergeLoom leaves the issue in place, can post a denial comment, and records the denial in controller-side activity and audit surfaces.
+Pre-worker intake denials may never appear in Self Hosted worker runs because no worker started the job.

 - Azure DevOps organization